aryklein/my-knowledge-vault/cheat_sheets/databases/PostgreSQL/PITR.md

    `0000000100000002000000B7`, the file pertains to the specified REDO location.
    This file and subsequent ones contain all the necessary information to recover the database to a consistent and up-to-date state

+## PostgreSQL settings embedded within WAL files

+PostgreSQL knows about critical settings from the primary because this information is embedded within the Write-Ahead Logging (WAL) data.
+When PostgreSQL performs operations, it records changes in WAL files to ensure data durability and consistency.
+For certain settings critical to replication and recovery operations, PostgreSQL includes the value of these settings in the WAL files.
+This is done to ensure that when a recovery or replication is performed, the recovering or replica server can validate its environment against the requirements of the primary server's workload that generated the WALs.

+When you attempt to recover or start a replica, PostgreSQL processes the WAL files.
+If it encounters a setting that is critical for the operation and finds that the current server's configuration does not meet the minimum requirements as recorded in the WAL, it will halt recovery and issue an error message like the one you've seen.
+This mechanism helps prevent scenarios where the replica or recovering server might not be able to handle the workload or process the WAL files correctly due to insufficient resources.

+If you've lost your `postgresql.conf` file and need to recover PostgreSQL server parameters, especially when dealing with a situation like WAL file recovery where specific settings are expected, you can use `pg_controldata`